getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 }
 ```

-There are a few interesting things in this version:

-1. Everything is driven via React state and `useLayoutEffect`.
-When `useResizeObserver` runs, it updates the state and triggers a re-render that recalculates the size
+- Almost everything is driven via React state and `useLayoutEffect`.
+When `useResizeObserver` runs, it updates the state and triggers a re-render that recalculates the sizes
+- only HTML elements are in `ref`s
-2. The `useLayoutEffect` has a dependency on literally every piece of React state, so it runs on pretty much every render
+- The `useLayoutEffect` has a dependency on literally every piece of React state, so it runs on pretty much every render
-3. The component uses its own `ParentElement` to wrap the child, for additional control
+- The component uses its own `ParentElement` to wrap the child, for additional control

-There were a few interesting other factors.

-Firstly, I was afraid that having that many `setState` calls is going to cause a bananas amount of re-renders, but that's not the case.
-React 18 [very effectively batches `setState` calls](https://react.dev/blog/2022/03/29/react-v18#new-feature-automatic-batching) so this was not an issue.

-Secondly, I was afraid that ?? what was this again
+This, in my opinion, is a natural approach.
+It uses basic React primitives, generously assigns state, and uses the natural render lifecycle.
+The only interesting thing, in my opinion is the use of `useLayoutEffect` over `useEffect`. `useLayoutEffect` block browser paint, which is important because we only want to show the numbers after the resizing algorithm runs (more on this later).
+React 18 [very effectively batches `setState` calls](https://react.dev/blog/2022/03/29/react-v18#new-feature-automatic-batching) so it's not a problem to have a lot of state.

-Third, I had some problems correctly triggering the resizing in the right order.
-Using a combination of `useEffect` (the state it reference is from the closure its in) and `useRef` (the state it references is always most recent) caused me some grief, so I had to futz with the code execution order.
+The problem is that using a combination of `useEffect` (the state it reference is from the closure its in) and `useRef` (the state it references is always most recent) caused me some grief, so I had to futz with the code execution order.
 As often, I referenced [Dan Abramov's "A Complete Guide to useEffect"](https://overreacted.io/a-complete-guide-to-useeffect/) which is my favourite resource on the topic.
-The result was having to store the parent element dimensions in `useState` so that every render has a correct reference to the most recent known parent dimensions _and_ the most recent known font size and bounds.
+The trick was having to store the parent element dimensions in `useState` so that every render has a correct reference to the most recent known parent dimensions _and_ the most recent known font size and bounds.

-This approach looked like it fully worked!
+The result was great!

 ![A dashboard with very many big numbers but they look good](/images/perfectly-fitting-text-to-container-in-react/good-big-numbers.png)

-`useLayoutEffect` and "blocking paint".
-Compositing vs. painting, and blocking paint.

-Update order, closures, etc. Setting up a dependency.
-I think I might need a Mermaid diagram here, which is confusing.
-It re-renders when `fontSize` changes, but the measurement ref is still the previous iteration.

-Temptation to start removing dependencies and how that's usually a mistake.
+Sidebar: While I was figuring out my ref vs. state issues I started feeling the temptation to remove items from the `useLayoutEffect` dependency array, and had to remember that it's almost universally a bad idea to lie to React about hook dependencies.

 ## The Resizing Algorithm

+The crux of the component is the algorithm.
+Let's talk about how it chooses the font size.
+Here's a flow diagram of what happens during render (on initial page load, or on resize):

 ```mermaid
 flowchart TD